akanksha1331/Hacktoberfest23/CONTRIBUTING.md

 # Guidelines for Contributions 📚
-Before you commence contributing, please familiarize yourself with our Code of Conduct.
-We anticipate all contributors to adhere to these instructions to maintain a positive and inclusive community.
+-Before you commence contributing, please familiarize yourself with our Code of Conduct.
+-We anticipate all contributors to adhere to these instructions to maintain a positive and inclusive community.

-Initiate an issue regarding the code or contributions you plan to make.
+-Initiate an issue regarding the code or contributions you plan to make.
-Browse through existing issues to prevent duplicate submissions.
+-Browse through existing issues to prevent duplicate submissions.
-Once assigned, proceed with your contributions and initiate your initial PR.
+-Once assigned, proceed with your contributions and initiate your initial PR.
-Kindly furnish a brief description of your code or contribution to facilitate learning and enhancement by others.
+-Kindly furnish a brief description of your code or contribution to facilitate learning and enhancement by others.
-Refrain from removing any existing content.
+-Refrain from removing any existing content.
-The styling/code may range from elegant to rudimentary, substantial or minor, as long as it functions.
+-The styling/code may range from elegant to rudimentary, substantial or minor, as long as it functions.
-Endeavor to keep pull requests concise to mitigate merge conflicts.
+-Endeavor to keep pull requests concise to mitigate merge conflicts.
 <br>
-Frequently Asked Questions (FAQs)
-If you have any queries, kindly consult our FAQs for clarifications.

 Specific Directories
-We have categorized the project into DSA_CP and Theory_Explanation.
-Select the directory that aligns with your interests.
+-We have categorized the project into DSA_CP and Theory_Explanation.
+-Select the directory that aligns with your interests.
-Only folders DSA_CP and Theory_Explanation are open to contributions.
+-Only folders DSA_CP and Theory_Explanation are open to contributions.